tpae/whitepaper/WLX.md

 In order to increase the adoption of our Coins through our mobile app, `ERC865` will reduce the barrier of entry of our users.
 They will not be required to purchase or own ether, but they will be required to use our WLX Wallet App.

-Our WLX Wallet App will be a customized ethereum wallet, which will have the functionality to sign delegated transfers and trigger off-chain relay to be executed on the blockchain.
+Our WLX Wallet App will be a customized Ethereum wallet, which will have the functionality to sign delegated transfers and trigger off-chain relay to be executed on the blockchain.

 ### 0x Protocol